lightseekorg/.github/profile/README.md

 <a href="https://lightseek.org"><img src="lightseek.png" alt="icon" style="height: 16px; vertical-align: center;"> [LightSeek Foundation](https://lightseek.org/) is a 501(c)(3) nonprofit organization advancing open research and open-source innovation for the next generation of artificial intelligence systems.
 We believe the future of AI should be transparent, collaborative, and inclusive.
 LightSeek exists to accelerate the development of open, efficient, and trustworthy AI systems—so that progress in AI benefits everyone, not just a few.

+LightSeek Foundation is a [Silver Member](https://pytorch.org/members) of the PyTorch Foundation.

 ## Ecosystem Projects

 **[SMG](https://github.com/lightseekorg/smg)**: Shepherd Model Gateway is a high-performance inference gateway for production LLM deployments.